If you suffer from PCOS you are probably intimately familiar with acne.

 - Powerful glycolic acid – Glycolic acid can help directly treat acne (15) and is often recommended for men who suffer from acne in their adolescent years.
 Glycolic acid can be used as a cleanser (remember the 3-step process above) in your daily regimen.
 Look for a strong glycolic acid product that contains at least 4.9% glycolic acid like this one.

 Your diet, whether you realize it or not, has a powerful impact on your hormones and we already know the powerful impact that hormone balance has on your skin.

 With this in mind, you can think about your diet as a tool you can use to alter hormone balance and therefore treat acne.

-While there are many diets to choose from (and the one that fits your body will take some effort on your part to find) there are some general rules that you should be following when it comes to your diet:
+While there are many diets to choose from (and the one that fits your body will take some effort on your part to find) there are some general rules that you should follow when it comes to your diet:

 - Eat only organic foods- Eat plenty of fruits and vegetables (organic when possible)